 Something heavy draped itself across his stomach.
-Harry snapped his eyes open into blinding brightness and thrust his hand under his pillow.
-His fingers curled round his wand and warmth rushed up his arm.
+Harry snapped his eyes open to blinding brightness and thrust his hand beneath his pillow, curling his fingers ‘round his wand.
+Warmth rushed up his arm.

 ‘Morning Harry.’
 Katie beamed up at him from his abdomen.
 A bright gleam hovered in her mahogany eyes and her hair spilt over the side of his bed.
 ‘Time to get up.’

 ‘Oh I know.’
-Katie giggled, then reached out a hand and patted him on the head.
+Katie giggled, reaching out a hand and patting him on the head.
 ‘Did you know you’ve got the best bed hair I’ve ever seen?’

 ‘How did you get in?’
 Harry squinted into the bright light shining through his curtains.
 ‘I put a sticking charm on the hangings.’